Liemaeu/Battlefront-2-Mod-Loader-for-WINE/README.md

 What this mod loader does:

-It renames the addme.script file in the mod folders to (de)activate them.
+It renames the addme.script file in the mod folder to (de)activate them.

 ---